 1. Peel the cucumbers.
-This 5-year old shows you how easy it is, and she works for hugs -- totally legal.
+This 5-year old shows you how easy it is, and she works for hugs.

 Don't strip them down too much, just get the darkest green bitter skin off.
-When I was a kid, my brothers and I would get so sunburned, and then have contests to see who could peel the largest piece of skin off the other's back -- you know you've peeled too much when your victim screams.
+When I was a kid, my brothers and I would get sunburned and then have contests to see who could peel the largest piece of skin off the other's back.
+You know you've peeled too much when your victim screams.

 Chop the ends off, cut the shaft into 5-6 inch long chunks, then slice those down the center to split them in two.

 2. Use the edge of your spoon to dig out the tiny seeds.
 They're the appendix of cucumbers, not needed and without them your soup will be smoother.

 Start at one end, hold the cucumber still, scrape along the top, slide the gushy seed row down and away.

 Toss the cucumber canoes in the blender with reckless abandon.